 Drinks are taken on the hotel rooftop, which has city-wide panoramic views and with the Acropolis front and centre.
 There’s a row of stools facing stylishly pruned greenery, too, but city-facing is really the way to go.
 Mixologist Nikos Bakoulis, who heads up hipster-beloved Athens bar the Clumsies, has overseen the cocktail list – a range of sippers with gin and bergamot, whiskey and honey, rum and carob – which can be ordered via a retro phone.

 Breakfast is served from 7am to 10.30am, then the menu runs all day until last orders at 11.30pm.
-Brunch is served from 11am to 1pm.
-Drinks flow at the bar from 6pm to 11.30pm.
+Drinks flow at the bar until 11.30pm.

 The Modernist Athens sits at the foot of Mount Lycabettus in the lively upscale neighborhood of Kolonaki, surrounded by the most important ancient Greek monuments.